melxincognito/where-did-my-money-go-typescript/README.md

    <li>After a user submits a purchase using the form it is displayed below in the <b>All Purchases</b> section and its added purchase total is reflected in the <b>Total purchases amount</b>.
 Depending on other user inputs depends on how the input item is further displayed.</li>
    <li> If a user selects the purchase was a necessary purchase, the item card will be displayed with a <b>Necessary Purchase</b> tag and its total will get added to the <b>Necessary purchases amount</b>.
 If it was not selected as a necessary purchase, the item card will be displayed with a <b>Wants Purchase</b> tag and its total will be added to the <b> Wants purchases total</b>. </li>
    <li>Depending on what category the user selects will determine where its information is specifically displayed.
 For example, if a user selects the category “Housing” while entering a purchase, the purchase will be included in the “Housing Purchases” section and the purchase amount will be added to the housing purchases total. </li>
+   <li>There's a lot of throwaway code in here ATM I used this project to learn TypeScript</li>

 </ul>